BorisWild/boriswild.github.io/README.md

 uploading files and receiving json data with async resizing and model predictions, were created using `Node Js + Express + TensorFlow + Mongo Db`.

 Everything was deployed to VPS as `Docker` containers, using `gitHub` actions and `Nginx` as a reverse proxy.
 A presentation for `Fasie fond` was held.
+Unfortunately the accuracy of model is not perfect...
+We are working on it.

 - Please visit: [https://picsai.inc.moe/](https://picsai.inc.moe/)
 - Source code: [https://github.com/BorisWild/picsAi](https://github.com/BorisWild/picsAi)